lucapette/website/content/writing/my-programming-principles.md

 to make small improvements _all the time_ and just feel good about it.

 Being a gardner is easier if you're already making _small changes_ and you're already _testing in production_.
-The joy of improving a codebase is often limited by the cost of bringing these tiny changes to production.
-The higher the cost of a deployment the less likely I can be a good gardener.
+The ability to improve a codebase is often limited by the cost of deploying these tiny changes to production.
+The higher the cost of a deployment the less likely one can be a good gardener.
 It's all connected.

 ### Read features end to end